Quality Practitioner (Level 4) and NHS Leadership Academy Edward Jenner Award

 £6,000.

-Tuition fee financial support options and instructions on how to apply for these are detailed in our Apprenticeships Process Employer Guide.
+Tuition fee financial support options, and how to apply for most of these, are detailed in our Apprenticeships Process Employer Guide.
+Please note the following important changes to apprenticeship tuition fee funding options, for August 2026-July 2027 intakes:

 There are no additional cost for the optional NHS Edward Jenner award.